Energy Resources of Australia Ltd (EGRAF) Stock Analysis

 For informational purposes only.
 Not financial advice.
 Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-Price live · AI analysis from Jun 15, 2026Analyst Coverage for EGRAF: EGRAF does not currently have published analyst price targets in our coverage universe.
+Price as of Aug 21, 2026 · Last analyzed: Jun 15, 2026Analyst Coverage for EGRAF: EGRAF does not currently have published analyst price targets in our coverage universe.
 This is common for smaller-cap names with limited Wall Street coverage.
 In the absence of analyst consensus, our AI model evaluates EGRAF against Energy peers across nine fundamental dimensions and assigns a mixed fundamental profile based on the underlying data.

 Energy Resources of Australia Ltd is an Australian-based uranium producer, holding a 100% interest in the Jabiluka mineral lease.
 Operating within the global energy sector, the company focuses on resource development and management, positioning itself within the niche market of nuclear fuel supply as a subsidiary of North Limited.